mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 In this section it’s possible to update the display name and other personal information:
 * `Contact email address`: if provided, this email address will be used for email communications and displayed in the Profile page instead of the login email address.
 * `News and updates`: if enabled, you will get the latest updates about localization at Mozilla, announcements about new Pontoon features, invitations to contributor events and more.
-* `Monthly activity summary`: if enabled, you will get an email summary of your personal activity and the activity within your teams in the last month.
+* `Monthly activity summary`: if enabled, you will get an email summary of your personal activity and the activity within your teams from the previous month.

 ### Notification subscriptions

 Pontoon can send internal notifications to users for specific events.
 All notifications are enabled by default, but can be disabled by using the corresponding checkbox.

-Additionally, for each notification type, users have the option to receive updates via email in the form of a digest.
-Email digests can be scheduled to arrive either daily or weekly, based on the user’s selection.
+Additionally, for each notification type, users can choose to receive email updates in a digest format.
+These email digests can be scheduled to arrive either daily or weekly, depending on the user’s selection.

 For more information about this topic, refer to the page dedicated to [notifications](notifications.md).